Hook – Hook mastering

 The sound of every song was about the same.

 My task was to enhance the energy and add some fullness to the overall sound.

-While listening to the tracks, first thing I noticed was some ringing in the cymbals.
+I noticed while listening to the tracks, that there was some ringing in the cymbals.

 This is often happening with cheaper cymbals, close mic’d cymbals or cheaper microphones who have a sort of spikey frequency response.

 I can’t say if that was the case here, but it was something which needed attention.

 I opted for using an dynamic eq in notch behaviour instead of automated frequency, eq-ing.